woodstockcs/labs/water-python/README.md

 Remember, you'll have to import get_int from the CS50 Module first.

 {% spoiler "Hint" %}
-At the top of your program, you should have the following code:
+At the top of your program, write the following code:

 ```python
 from cs50 import get_int